synarete/silofs/.prompts/audit-prand.md

 ## 5. Required Output
 Please provide the analysis in the following format:

-### 1. Cryptographic Weaknesses
-Identify theoretical or practical issues with the randomness construction.
+- **Cryptographic Weaknesses:** Identify theoretical or practical issues with the randomness construction.

-### 2. Logical Errors
-Point out bugs in C implementation (e.g., off-by-one, type confusion).
+- **Logical Errors:** Point out bugs in C implementation (e.g., off-by-one, type confusion, div-by-zero).

-### 3. Recommendations
-Propose specific code changes to improve security or robustness.
+- **Recommendations:** Propose specific code changes to improve security or robustness.
+In particular, changes which yields strong randomness.